"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Subjective-Knowledge-Grounded TOD

 \subsection{Entity Tracking}

 The goal of ET is to identify the entities $\mathcal{E}=\{e_1, \cdots, e_m\}$ that are relevant to the user request.
-It can help to reduce the number of candidates in the step of knowledge selection.
+It can help to reduce the number of candidates during the knowledge selection step.

 We adopt a word-matching-based method used by \citet{jin2021can} to extract relevant entities.
 It first normalizes entity names in the knowledge source using a set of heuristic rules.
 Then a fuzzy n-gram matching is performed between the normalized entity and all dialogue turns.
-To find the entities that are relevant to the last user request, we choose the last dialogue turn in which the entities are detected and use these entities as the output.
+To find the entities that are relevant to the last user request, we choose the last dialogue turn in which the entities are detected and use these entities as the output of ET.
 We leave the tracking of aspects being questioned over multiple turns as future work.